jpmartha/EggsBenedict/Documentation/SharingFlowClassReference.md

   - `hasInstagramApp`

-  Returns a Boolean value indicating whether or not Instagram app is installed on the device.
+  Returns a Boolean value indicating whether or not Instagram app is installed on the iOS device.

   ##### Declaration